 A web host provides many services to customers.
 It helps them protect their data and backups.
 It also allows them to customize their site.

-Popular web hosts offer robust features and services.
+Popular web hosts offer robust features and services (You might also want to check out Hosting24).
 Smaller businesses may notice differences among the top-rated web hosts.

 Small businesses won’t need to be worried about website builders because most of them offer reliable free web hosting.
 You don’t need to know how to code or anything else when you use a website builder.
 These tools make it easy to create a professional-looking website without having to spend hours learning HTML or CSS.